-Scientists believe these so-called “nature pills,” which healthcare professionals could prescribe to their patients, could be a free or low-cost way for patients to reduce their cortisol levels and, in turn, their daily stress levels.
+Scientists believe these so-called “nature pills,” which healthcare professionals could prescribe to their patients, could be a free or low-cost way for patients to reduce their cortisol levels and to doing yoga to Beat Stress, in turn, their daily stress levels.
 “Healthcare practitioners can use our results as an evidence-based rule of thumb on what to put in a nature-pill prescription,” says Hunter.
 “It provides the first estimates of how nature experiences impact stress levels in the context of normal daily life.
 It breaks new ground by addressing some of the complexities of measuring an effective nature dose.”

 If you prefer to unplug in Downward Dog, consider the findings of a research review published in March 2019 in the journal Occupational Medicine: Those who practice yoga at their workplaces may be less stressed out than those who don’t.